earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-intro/2017-02-01-lidar02-lidar-point-clouds.md

 `plas.io` free online lidar data viewer.</a> You will then explore some of the attributes associated with a lidar data point cloud.

-### Lidar attribute data
+### Lidar Attribute Data
 Remember that not all lidar data are created equally.
 Different lidar data may have different attributes.
-In this activity, we will look at data that contain both intensity values and a ground vs non ground classification.
+In this activity, you will look at data that contain both intensity values and a ground vs non ground classification.

 ## About plas.io